luis-almeida/menu/README.md

 /* increment the counter */
 ul > li > ul > li { counter-increment: items; }

-/* Display the total amount of items using the "after" pseudo-element" */ ul > li > ul:after { content: counter(items); }</pre>
+/* Display the total number of items in the "after" pseudo-element" */ ul > li > ul:after { content: counter(items); }</pre>

-This technique is compatible with all modern browsers and I8+.
+This technique is compatible with all modern browsers and IE8+.

 See how it looks [here](http://luis-almeida.github.com/menu/).